gablabc/Numerical_Physics/finite_diff/Laplace1D/README.md

 - L      (length of the interval)
 - N      (number of points in the mesh)
 - conditons list
-- func   (function f in the equation)
+- func   (function rho in the equation)

 __Outputs__
 - list of x in mesh